AUSTIN, Texas — The church family, as well as family and friends, of Heidi Broussard said goodbye to the Austin mother on Saturday afternoon.

 “Heidi, we bid you farewell.
 We don't say goodbye; we just say goodnight, 'cause we'll see you in the morning.
 God bless you,” Johnson said.

-Broussard and her newborn daughter, Margot, went missing Dec.
+Broussard and her newborn daughter, Margo, went missing Dec.
 12 from their South Austin apartment.
 Broussard was found strangled to death in the back of her best friend’s car Dec.
 19 in Houston, according to authorities.

 Magen Fieramusca remains in custody on charges of kidnapping and tampering with a corpse.
 She’s expected to face a Travis County judge on Feb.
 3.